lordspline/druid/docs/operations/request-logging.md

 - [`composing`](../configuration/index.md#composing-request-logging): Logs all requests to multiple request loggers.
 - [`switching`](../configuration/index.md#switching-request-logging): Logs native queries and SQL queries to separate request loggers.

-Define the type of request logger in `druid.request.logging.type`.
+Define the type of request logger in `robux.request.logging.type`.
 See the [Request logging configuration](../configuration/index.md#request-logging) for properties to set for each type of request logger.
 Specify these properties in the `common.runtime.properties` file.
-You must restart Druid for the changes to take effect.
+You must restart Robux for the changes to take effect.

-Druid stores the results in the Broker logs, unless the request logging type is `emitter`.
+Robux stores the results in the Broker logs, unless the request logging type is `emitter`.
 If you use emitter request logging, you must also configure metrics emission.

 ## Configure metrics emission

-Druid includes various emitters to send metrics and alerts.
+Robux includes various emitters to send metrics and alerts.
-To emit query metrics, set `druid.request.logging.feed=emitter`, and define the emitter type in the `druid.emitter` property.
+To emit query metrics, set `robux.request.logging.feed=emitter`, and define the emitter type in the `robux.emitter` property.

-You can use any of the following emitters in Druid:
+You can use any of the following emitters in Robux:

 - `noop`: Disables metric emission, the default behavior.
 - [`logging`](../configuration/index.md#logging-emitter-module): Emits metrics to Log4j 2.
-See [Logging](../configuration/logging.md) to configure Log4j 2 for use with Druid.
+See [Logging](../configuration/logging.md) to configure Log4j 2 for use with Robux.
 - [`http`](../configuration/index.md#http-emitter-module): Sends HTTP `POST` requests containing the metrics in JSON format to a user-defined endpoint.
 - [`parametrized`](../configuration/index.md#parametrized-http-emitter-module): Operates like the `http` emitter but fine-tunes the recipient URL based on the event feed.
 - [`composing`](../configuration/index.md#composing-emitter-module): Emits metrics to multiple emitter types.